DavidWynne/CSharpEval/README.md

 * Remove the program files (those starting with 'Program_') and convert the CSharpEval project into a ClassLibrary (otherwise known as a .DLL file).
 This can now be referenced by your project.
 * Remove the program files, and optionally also remove any other files not wanted by your configuration, and drop the remaining files directly into a sub-directory of your project.
 You can leave the conditional compilation symbols as they are, or remove them and make sure that the files you are not using have been removed.

 So let's do some examples.
-Note that all of these examples appear as a single file in the download for this article.
-They have been slightly expanded from the demonstration code that appears in this article; the examples have been placed into methods and arranged as unit tests.
+Note that all of these examples appear as a single file in the directory c-sharp-eval-examples.
+They have been slightly expanded from the demonstration code that appears in this part; the examples have been placed into methods and arranged as unit tests.
 The best way to test these is to create a new Visual Studio project containing the CsharpEval code, set the configuration to the full Repl, and also drop into this project the Examples.cs file.
 Now you can run the Repl, and from the Repl command line explicitly call any of these examples.

-Namespace
+#Namespace

 All of the CsharpEval code files use the Kamimu namespace.
 It is assumed in all following examples that either a using statement like